-I am an Associate Professor of Linguistics and Cognitive Science at Pomona College.
+I am a Professor of Linguistics and Cognitive Science at Pomona College.

 My research interests include syntactic and morphological theory, and the syntax and morphosyntax of languages of East Africa.
 My main areas of interest are in the domains of agreement and noun phrase licensing, though I am involved with multiple long-term documentation projects as well.
 Much of my recent work has morphed into investigations of the interface between information structure and syntax, both in Bantu languages and in Nilo-Saharan (Kipsigis).